Lighthouses of the Bahamas

 mechanism.
 The Bahamas Lighthouse Preservation Society works for the maintenance

 of this historic light station.
 In 2012, BLPS members replaced several broken windows in the lantern.
+The 150th anniversary of the lighthouse was celebrated in June 2014.
 Located on Elbow Cay on the west side of the

 harbor at Hope Town.
 The island is accessible by ferry from Marsh Harbour.